Domains and Event Structures for Fusions: Weak Prime Domains and Connected Event Structures

-In words, $i \leftrightarrow i'$ means that $i$ and $i'$ produce the same effect when added to a decomposition that already includes their predecessors and there is at least one situation in which the addition of $i$ and $i'$ produces some effect.
-Hence, intuitively, $i$ and $i'$ correspond to the execution of the same event.
+In words, $i \leftrightarrow i'$ means that $i$ and $i'$ produce the same effect when added to a decomposition that already includes their predecessors.
+Hence, intuitively, $i$ and $i'$ correspond to the execution of the same event with different and consistent enablings.